11 top tips for combining homeschooling with working from home

 Try to work out when your child works best, and with the least need for input from you, and plan your more focused work periods to fit in with those.

-‘Break your day up into segments and give your child something to occupy them for that time: for example, half-hour segments with a few quick checks on them.’ – Una
+‘Break your day up into segments and give your child work that's within their capabilities and will occupy them for that time: for example, half-hour segments with a few quick checks on them.’ – Una

 3. Work out your workspace